linucks/ambuild/README.md

 The code is developed by [Abbie Trewin's](https://twitter.com/AbbieTrewin) group at the [University of Lancaster](https://www.lancaster.ac.uk/sci-tech/about-us/people/abbie-trewin).

 ## Installation
+In order to run at all, Ambuild requires [numpy](https://numpy.org/), which is easily installed into any Python installation with a command such as ```pip install numpy```.

+With numpy installed Ambuild can be used to create molecular structures, but cannot run any Molecular Dynamics or Optimisation steps.
+In order to do that, [HOOMD-Blue](http://glotzerlab.engin.umich.edu/hoomd-blue/) is required, and in order to run systems of a reasonable size, HOOMD-Blue will need to be running on GPUs.
+If you already have HOOMD-Blue installed you are ready to start using Ambuild, otherwise the instructions below detail how to install Ambuild and HOOMD-Blue.

 ### Ubuntu/Debian

 * install git